 - I’m using techniques that were taught to me by a professional and are safe for my dog.

-- My dog works very hard and knows I love him.
+- My dog works very hard, and he knows I love him.
 See, look at his tail wagging!

-It is unfortunate that facts about training tools are obscured by slanted views.
+It is unfortunate that slanted views obscure facts about training tools.
 Many people proceed to offer hearsay and myths as supporting evidence.